 Chicle – the ancient ingredient that helps make Nuud plastic free.

-If you didn’t already know, regular chewing gum is a single-use plastic!
-Yep, most gum brands quietly contain plastics hidden under the phrase 'gum base' within their ingredients.
+If case you didn’t already know, regular chewing gum is a single-use plastic!
+Yep, most gum brands contain plastics hidden under the ingredient term 'gum base'.
 One of those plastics is Butadiene-styrene rubber, which is also used to make car tyres... [shudder]

 At Nuud, we don't use a plastic gum base, instead we use a sustainably harvested tree sap called Chicle.
 It’s using this that makes our gum plastic free and biodegradable.